Shanghai to Santiago By Air freight, Container ship or Road

 Shanghai Pudong International Airport to Comodoro Arturo Merino Benítez International Airport

-The quickest way to get from Shanghai to Santiago by ship will take about 34 days 15h and departs from Shanghai (CNSHG) and arrives into San Antonio (CLSAI).
-There are vessels departing every 1-2 days on this route.
+The quickest way to get from Shanghai to Santiago by ship will take about 35 days 5h and departs from Shanghai (CNSHG) and arrives into San Antonio (CLSAI).
+There are vessels departing 2-4 times a week on this route.
 COSCO is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.

 Fluent Cargo is shipment and transport planning tool that is helping to digitize the global freight industry.
 See all your cargo options in one place, plan and track your next international shipment in seconds.